theochem/horton/doc/tut_getting_started.rst

 * Cython > (todo): http://www.cython.org/
 * Sphinx > 1.0: http://sphinx.pocoo.org/

-On a decent operation system, these programs/libraries can be easily installed with a package manager.
+On a decent operating system, these programs/libraries can be easily installed with a package manager.
 First check that option before manually installing this software.
 On Ubuntu, this one-liner will take care of it::